 Susceptible individuals [S] are exposed to the virus by contact with an infected individual.

-Exposed individuals [E] progress towards a symptomatic state on average time tl
+Exposed individuals [E] progress towards a symptomatic state on average time tl.

 Infected individuals [I] infect an average of R0 secondary infections.
 On a time-scale of ti, infected individuals either recover or progress towards hospitalization.